Alef-Burzmali/netbox-data-flows/docs/quick-start.md

 > [!TIP]
 > Do you need to enforce a naming convention for your object aliases, data flows or groups?
 Check [the Nomenclature section in this page](installation-configuration.md#nomenclature) for details.

+> [!NOTE]
+> Aternatively, you can use device and virtual machine tags to dynamically add the IP addresses of the tagged machine to an object alias.

 ### Data flows

 Let's create the remaining data flows.